ihodes/notes-archived/posts/e-and-clojure.md

       n 1.0))
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    user> (time (to-one-avg 100000000)_
+    user> (time (to-one-avg 100000000))

     "Elapsed time: 59539.291 msecs"
     2.7182 5238

 Error as compared to Math/E: 0.000067438.
 Not great.

-That's a solution based off of the cool fact that, on average, of the numbers of random numbers between 0 and 1 is, well, 2.7182… e.
+That's a solution based off of the cool fact that the expected (average) number of random numbers between 0 and 1 needed to sum to 1 or more is, well, 2.7182… e.
 (See [this blog post][3] for a little explanation.)
 The problem is, it takes a lot of time to get an only moderately accurate answer.
 Even doing it in C results in less than stellar results, and still sluggish performance:

 See it in [a Gist][4], as it takes up too much room.